Symphony Nova Scotia: Bernhard Gueller, 2002–2018

-German conductor Bernhard Gueller was announced as the new Music Director in July 2002 and began his inaugural season in September of that year.
+German conductor Bernhard Gueller was announced as the new music director in July 2002 and began his inaugural season in September of that year.
 He served in the post until 2018.

-Gueller was assisted from 2005-2008 by the orchestra’s conductor-in-residence, Sri-Lankan-born Dinuk Wijeratne.
+Gueller was assisted from 2005 to 2008 by the orchestra’s conductor-in-residence, Sri-Lankan-born Dinuk Wijeratne.
 In 2008, when Wijeratne had completed his Canada Council-funded term with the orchestra, Cape Breton native Martin MacDonald was appointed as the new resident conductor.
 MacDonald completed his term in May 2011, when Israeli-born Shalom Bard was selected as his successor.
 Jonathan Govias was then selected as resident conductor for the 2012-13 season.

 The orchestra has recently renewed a focus on touring, regularly traveling to communities across the province and incorporating a full concert series in Lunenburg, Nova Scotia.
 It also participates in community engagement and outreach initiatives with partners from the educational, artistic, heritage and ethnic communities, with guidance from Artist-in-Residence and Community Ambassador Daniel Bartholomew-Poyser.

 The orchestra has been praised for its versatility and flexibility, and for performances in a variety of styles.
 Conductor and arranger Howard Cable calls Symphony Nova Scotia “the most versatile orchestra in Canada,” and the Chronicle Herald has said that:

 "...they can play it all: Beethoven, Shostakovich, Hatzis and Current, as well as Tommy Dorsey, Scott Macmillan, Rose Cousins, Buck 65 and Natalie MacMaster."